A Low-Sweat Guide to Low-Maintenance Trees

 Make sure it’s planted correctly

-- What to do: check out this guide to planting trees by the Arborist Society.
+- What to do: check out this guide to planting trees by the Arbor Day Foundation.
 Planting shouldn’t take more than a couple hours on one day, or mere minutes of your time if an arborist does it for you.

 - Time spent: 20 minutes – 4 hours.